 Choose a ride-or-die managed services provider

-In order to gain customer trust, you have to be aligned with them via shared long-term strategies.
+In order to gain customer trust, you have to be aligned on long-term strategies.
 And the best way to get there is creating—and sustaining—growth.
 The same goes for your business.
 You should have your own set of objectives and growth strategies.
 A solid plan for growth for your business should always include shared values, common goals, and vision.

 How do you know you have the right ride-or-die partner?

-You might be surprised to hear that lining up a bunch of tech is not our priority when engaging with a new client.
+You might be surprised to hear that lining up a bunch of technology is not our priority when engaging with a new client.
 Don’t get us wrong, we’re tech devotees and live and breathe new IT initiatives.
 But we can’t help define your growth strategy until we know that we are aligned philosophically with your business.
-Then when we’re all shaking our heads yes on basic alignment, we dig into tech and financial so you know you’ll have the infrastructure you need at a value that works for you.
+When we’re all shaking our heads yes on basic alignment, we dig into tech and financials.
+You’ll then have the infrastructure you need at a value that works for you.

 - Philosophical alignment.
 We believe that there’s always a better way.
 Whether that means pivoting with existing systems or building from the ground up, we want to help.
 We’ll look at your business from a helicopter perspective to make appropriate recommendations that position you for long-term success.

 - Financial Alignment.
 When the rubber starts to hit the road, you’ll need to know your financial investment currently as well as what to expect in the future.
-We conduct a total cost of IT analysis and provide a comprehensive view of your IT expenses so you can accurately compare cost differentials and know how to plan financially.
+We conduct a total cost of IT analysis and provide a comprehensive view of your IT expenses.
+This enables you to accurately compare cost differentials and know how to plan financially.